powersync-ja/vue-supabase-todolist-template/README.md

-# Vue Tutorial: Building an Offline-First ToDo App with Supabase and PowerSync
+# Vue Tutorial: Offline-First ToDo App with Supabase and PowerSync

-Local-first Vue apps enable instantly reactive user experiences by leveraging a local in-app database.
+Offline-first Vue apps enable instantly reactive user experiences by leveraging a local in-app database.
 This tutorial will guide you through the process of constructing an offline-first ToDo app using Vue, Supabase, and PowerSync.
-You can expect to allocate approximately 30 to 45 minutes to complete this tutorial.
+Allocate approximately 30 to 45 minutes to complete this tutorial.

 ![Supabase-PowerSync-Vue-architecture-diagram-transparent](https://github.com/powersync-ja/vue-supabase-todolist-template/assets/19345049/f7a0f680-b455-4ac0-af5d-791a3d466663)